New Bedford Stabber Sentenced to Prison

 Thomas M. Quinn III

-The case was prosecuted by Assistant District Attorney Matthew Sylvia and the state prison sentence was imposed by Judge Raffi Yessayan.
+The cases were prosecuted by Assistant District Attorneys Jason Mohan and Matthew Sylvia, and the state prison sentence was imposed by Judge Raffi Yessayan.

 Director of Communications